-In the end, when Mildred’s jealous boyfriend Henry Kesler confesses to the murder, though it’s may be too late to salvage Dixon and Laurel’s relationship.
-The final image depicts Dixon and Laurel together in the same frame, but they are alone and aliene, decidedly not facing each other.
+In the end, when Mildred’s jealous boyfriend Henry Kessler confesses to the murder, though it’s may be too late to salvage Dixon and Laurel’s relationship.
+The final image depicts Dixon and Laurel together in the same frame, but they are alone, decidedly not facing each other.

 “In a Lonely Place” offers Bogart a complex role he felt strongly about.
 Though he played a writer, the part enabled him to show his mixed feelings toward acting as a profession, pride in his art and skills but also self-absorption, latent rage, and frustration over lack of control.
 As the scholars Silver and Ward pointed out, “Dixon is a noir hero, trapped in a compulsive role, caught, almost frozen between the dark past and a bleak future.”